Allan–Herndon–Dudley syndrome

-Allan–Herndon–Dudley syndrome is a rare X-linked inherited disorder of brain development that causes both moderate to severe intellectual disability and problems with speech and movement.
+Allan–Herndon–Dudley syndrome (AHDS) is a rare X-linked inherited disorder of brain development that causes both moderate to severe intellectual disability and problems with speech and movement.

 Allan–Herndon–Dudley syndrome, which is named eponymously for William Allan, Florence C. Dudley, and C. Nash Herndon, results from a mutation of the thyroid hormone transporter MCT8 (also referred to as SLC16A2).
 Consequently, thyroid hormones are unable to enter the nervous system, which depends on thyroid signaling for proper function and development.

 Signs and symptoms

 It is estimated that 80–99% of people with Allan–Herndon–Dudley syndrome will have biparietal narrowing (narrowing of skull), ataxia, abnormalities of the neck, and both absent speech development and aphasia.
 Weak muscle tone (hypotonia) and underdevelopment of many muscles (muscle hypoplasia) are common in children with Allan–Herndon–Dudley syndrome.
 Development of joint deformities called contractures, which restrict the movement of certain joints, are common as people age.
 Mobility is further limited by abnormal muscle stiffness (spasticity), muscle weakness, and involuntary movements of the arms and legs.
 Many people with Allan–Herndon–Dudley syndrome are unable to walk independently and become wheelchair-reliant by adulthood.